What Do You Do With Loss?

 Two years later, Wendy transferred to the University of Arkansas.
 There she met her husband-to-be, Gary, whom she married after graduation.
 Three years later, Wendy and Gary were excited to announce that she was pregnant and they were adding a new little one to their family.
 Unfortunately, this is where the conversation took a heartbreaking turn.

-At twenty-four weeks, just as her second trimester was ending, Wendy stopped feeling the baby moving.
+At 24 weeks, just as her second trimester was ending, Wendy stopped feeling the baby moving.
 Upon seeing the doctor, they were told the devastating news that no fetal heartbeat could be found.
 Their precious baby boy had died.

 Wendy said she had to go through labor to deliver her baby boy, who they named Isaiah.
 No specific cause was ever found for his death.
 Wendy shared her great sadness and heartbreak at delivering a child she would never take home.
 Even though I didn’t know her well, I felt that great sadness with her.
 As a pediatrician, I remember having to tell parents that their child had died and the heaviness of that moment.
 It seemed as though time stood still.